We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Dry eyes occur when your tear glands don’t produce enough tears to lubricate your eyes.
+Dry eye occurs when your tear glands don’t produce enough tears to lubricate your eyes.
 This condition can be uncomfortable and painful.
 It can be caused by both medical and environmental factors.

 Dry eye syndrome is a general term used to describe dry eyes caused by either poor quality tears or diminished tear production.
 The symptoms include: